ericdougherty/uml-editor/README.md

 # uml-editor
 Editor for creating and printing UML diagrams.
+This is a group project for a Software Engineering course.

 Authors:
   fiVe: